To share your screen, during a meeting session:

 Viewing a shared screen, including zoom and pan:

-- By default, Challo displays the shared screen in your Challo browser window.
+- By default, CafeX displays the shared screen in your CafeX browser window.

-- To enlarge the Challo meeting display, including the shared screen, click Fullscreen.
+- To enlarge the CafeX meeting display, including the shared screen, click Fullscreen.

 - To zoom in so that you can see an area of the shared screen in greater detail, double-click on the shared screen, then drag the pan tool to move around the zoomed in image, then use the mouse or trackpad to zoom in or out further: